Higher Education Emergency Relief Fund (HEERF)

 Student Emergency Aid Grant Awards

-There is no longer a citizenship requirement to receive HEERF funding.
-All students enrolled at Harper (excluding personal enrichment and community education classes) are eligible to apply for HEERF Student Emergency Aid grant.
+All students enrolled at Harper (excluding personal enrichment and community education classes) are eligible to apply for a HEERF Student Emergency Aid grant.
 This grant does not need to be repaid and does not affect other financial aid.

-Students enrolled at Harper in fall 2021 are now eligible to apply.
+Students enrolled at Harper in spring 2022 are now eligible to apply.
 As a reminder, students can only receive one emergency aid award per semester.

 Since the Emergency Declaration for the COVID-19 pandemic was proclaimed in March 2020, the U.S. Department of Education has provided Higher Education Emergency Relief Fund (HEERF) grants to higher education institutions to address the immediate and urgent impacts of the pandemic on students and academic institutions.